Legio XV Primigenia Roman vexillum

 40 x 30 cm, balanced and versatile proportions -

-Philological reconstruction
+Philological Reconstruction

-The choice of animal on the vexillum is based on historical and numismatic sources -
+The choice of animal in the vexillum is based on historical and numismatic sources -

-Color fidelity
+Color Fidelity

 Red inspired by the only original Roman vexillum preserved in the Pushkin Museum in Moscow